 Students in a Social Work class at the University of Maine at Presque Isle spent the day on May 3 helping to create awareness for the people affected by the recent earthquake in Haiti during their project "A Tribute to Hope."Students in Professor Shirley Rush's Social Work 287 course "Human Behavior in the Social Environment II" undertook a campus wide, non-verbal demonstration for the project, which included a multimedia presentation in the Campus Center from 11 a.m. to 1 p.m., as well as the 24-hour installation outside of Folsom Hall of a tent constructed with salvageable materials to symbolize resilience.
 The tent was similar to the make-shift shelters Haitians have had to make for their families after the earthquake.

-The half-hour long, high definition film, directed by local videographer and filmmaker Frank Grant and narrated by long-time theater professor Joseph Zubrick, follows the step-by-step process it took for the University to complete this major renewable energy project - from the very first energy survey to the very last installation detail - and the bumps encountered along the way.
-This film also shows the work the University has done to turn this project into an educational opportunity for its students and the greater community.
+A film about the University of Maine at Presque Isle's efforts to install a wind turbine on its campus will take center stage on the Maine Public Broadcasting Network this weekend when the public television station hosts the statewide TV premiere of "Wind 101: The University of Maine at Presque Isle Builds a Wind Turbine."
+The 30-minute film airs on MPBN this Saturday, May 8 at 11 a.m."Wind 101," directed by local videographer and filmmaker Frank Grant and narrated by long-time theater professor Joseph Zubrick, follows the step-by-step process it took for the University to complete its major renewable energy project - from the very first energy survey to the very last installation detail - and the bumps encountered along the way.
+This film also shows the work the University has done to turn its project into an educational opportunity for its students and the greater community.